truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Pool Available Size Threshold" field has been renamed to "Pool Available Space Threshold" in :menuselection:`Sharing --> Block (iSCSI) --> Target Global Configuration`.

-* The "Logical Block Size" field, "Disable Physical Block Size Reporting" checkbox, and "Available Space Threshold" field have been added to
+* The "Logical Block Size" field has been moved from :menuselection:`Sharing --> Block (iSCSI) --> Targets --> Add Target` to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`

-  :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.
+* The "Disable Physical Block Size Reporting" checkbox and "Available Space Threshold" field have been added to :menuselection:`Sharing --> Block (iSCSI) --> Extents --> Add Extent`.

 * The "DNS Backend" field has been removed from :menuselection:`Services --> Domain Controller` as BIND is not included in FreeNAS®.